In a previous blog post, I covered what the end of third-party cookies means for marketers.

 Third-party cookies present an obvious privacy challenge

-The rise of Apple ITP
+The rise of Apple Intelligent Tracking Protection

-To address this obvious problem, Apple rolled out ITP to block third-party cookies, but in doing so they largely changed the definition of what a first-party cookie is.
+To address this problem, Apple rolled out ITP to block third-party cookies, but in doing so they largely changed the definition of what a first-party cookie is.

 Not only does ITP take action against third-party cookies, but it has also started treating first-party cookies more like third-party cookies.
 Essentially, any cookie set by JavaScript will automatically expire seven days after the last time a user visits the website, even if the cookie has an expiration date longer than that.